8 Plumbing Tips for New Homeowners

-1. Request a Plumbing Inspection
+1. Schedule a Plumbing Inspection

-Your pipes can freeze and burst if they’re exposed to cold temperatures.
-No new homeowner should have to deal with that, so take a look at all exposed pipes before you move in.
-If the pipes aren’t insulated, this low-cost upgrade is an excellent preventive measure for frozen and burst pipes.
+Your pipes may freeze and burst if they’re exposed to cold temperatures.
+No new homeowner has time to deal with that, so take a look at all exposed pipes before moving in.
+If the pipes aren’t insulated, this inexpensive upgrade is an excellent preventive measure against frozen and burst pipes.3.
+Find the Main Water Shutoff Valve

-Along with the main shutoff valve, most fixtures and appliances will have dedicated valves entering the wall behind them.
-This allows you to turn off the water while making repairs or to mitigate damage in an emergency.
-Familiarize yourself with the location of these valves anytime you buy a new house.
+Along with the main shutoff valve, most fixtures and appliances will have dedicated valves for the wall behind them.
+This allows you to shut off the water while working on repairs or to mitigate damage after an emergency.
+Familiarize yourself with the location of every valve when you buy a new house.5.
+Recognize the Signs of a Plumbing Leak

 - Dripping or bubbling sounds

-- Steeper water bills
+- A spike in water bills

 - Standing water, wood rot or mold growth under your sinks